VISITA Travel Booking Conditions

 7. Details of insurance

 Adequate and valid travel insurance is mandatory for all clients while on one of our tours.
 You are strongly advised to insure yourself against any possible risk that may occur and in particular to ensure that you have sufficient insurance in respect of dependent relatives.
 You are required to carry proof of insurance with you and produce it if reasonably requested by company employees or suppliers.
-Visita Travel is an authorised referral agent of Holiday Extras for travel insurance.

 8. Visa, Health, Passport, Travel documentation

-Whilst we are able to provide basic advice to clients regarding passports and visa requirements, you should check with the appropriate Embassy, Consulate or British Foreign Office for the exact requirements for your chosen tour and date of travel.
+Whilst we are able to provide basic advice to clients regarding passports and visa requirements, you should check with the appropriate Embassy, Consulate or Foreign Office for the exact requirements for your chosen destination and date of travel.
 It is your responsibility to ensure that you have the correct passport and visas to gain access to any country/region included in the travel arrangements which you purchase from us.
 If you fail to do so, we have no liability to you for any cost, loss or damage which you suffer, nor will we refund you the cost of any unused portion of your travel arrangements.
 In some cases, countries will refuse entry to clients who have criminal records.
 Should you be concerned about this, please check with the embassy or consulate of the countries to which you are travelling.
 The lead name is entirely responsible for ensuring that all members of the group have the correct and valid documentation for travel.

 We cannot accept responsibility for any failure to comply resulting in any costs or fines being incurred and we advise you to check with your passport office or the consulate in question if you have any queries.
-Clients travelling overland to certain destinations may need to also pass through controls of other Please note that for some trips we need to request special permits, and as such we will require your passport details prior to accepting your booking.
+Clients travelling overland to certain destinations may need to also pass through controls of other.
+Please note that for some trips we need to request special permits, and as such we will require your passport details prior to accepting your booking.
 Furthermore, if you renew your passport after you have booked, you may be required to take your old passport with you to maintain the validity of the permit.

-We are able to advise on mandatory health requirements; however, we are not medical experts.
-It is your responsibility to ensure that you obtain proper and detailed medical advice at least two months prior to travel for the latest health requirements, recommendations for your destination and any costs.
+We may advise on mandatory health requirements; however, we are not medical experts.
+It is your responsibility to ensure that you obtain proper and detailed medical advice at least two to three months prior to travel for the latest health requirements, recommendations for your destination and any costs.
 Where you do not do so and either are not allowed to enter any country, or suffer personal injury or death as a result, we have no liability to you for any cost, loss or damage which you suffer nor will we refund you the cost of any unused portion of your travel arrangements.
 Clients with existing medical problems, pregnant women and anyone who has recently visited other countries should check requirements with their general practitioner.

-When assessing whether tours or expeditions will operate we use information from our local offices in conjunction with advice from the British Foreign Office and other relevant government bodies.
+When assessing whether tours or expeditions will operate we use information from our local suppliers in conjunction with advice from the British Foreign Office and other relevant government bodies.
 It is your responsibility to acquaint yourself with the travel advice provided by these government bodies.

 Visita Travel will record and keep certain information about all travellers for the purposes of providing our services and marketing.
 On no account will your personal details be passed to a 3rd party.
 For the purpose of providing you with our services, including your flight, holiday or insurance, etc., we may disclose your information to our service providers (who could be located outside the UK/EEA).
 In order for you to travel overseas, it may be mandatory (as requested government authorities at the point(s) of departure and/or destination) to disclose your information for immigration, security and anti-terrorism purposes, or any other purposes which they determine appropriate.
 Even if not mandatory, we may exercise our discretion to assist where appropriate.
 We may collect and use your information for the purposes set out in our registration with the Office of the Information Commissioner, and disclose the same to our “group companies” (some of whom are outside the UK/EEA) for business purposes.
 Some of your information (such as health or religion) may be considered “sensitive personal data” under the Data Protection Act 1998.
 We collect it to cater to your needs or act in your interest, and we are only prepared to accept sensitive personal data from you on the condition that we have your positive consent.
 By booking with us you also agree for your insurers, their agents and medical staff to disclose relevant information (which may contain sensitive personal data) to us in circumstances where we need to act in the interest of everyone in the group you are travelling with.
 For example, if your illness at resort is infectious we may need to make special arrangements for you and also ensure that you do not return with the group immediately.